Machine learning of the Ising model on a spherical Fibonacci lattice: Introduction

 The second challenge arises from the irregular nature of the Fibonacci lattice, which lacks an image-like structure.
 Machine learning techniques have been widely used to identify phase transitions in statistical physics models, such as the Ising model.
 Notably, Carrasquilla and Melko \cite{MLNP17} demonstrated the effectiveness of supervised learning with convolutional neural networks (CNNs) in classifying ordered and disordered phases in the two-dimensional square-lattice Ising model, successfully determining the critical temperature from labeled configurations.
 However, this approach cannot be directly applied to the Fibonacci lattice due to its non-uniform geometry.
 To address this, we extend the paradigm of machine learning for phase transition detection to the irregular geometry of the spherical Fibonacci lattice.
-Specifically, we employ graph convolutional networks (GCNs), a natural generalization of CNNs for non-Euclidean structures, which we have previously applied to study the XY model on a spherical Fibonacci lattice \cite{PhysRevResearch.4.023005}.
+Specifically, we employ graph convolutional networks (GCNs), a natural generalization of CNNs for non-Euclidean structures.

+In our previous work, we applied the GCNs approach to study the XY model on the spherical Fibonacci lattice \cite{PhysRevResearch.4.023005}, yielding intriguing results about how vortex distribution is significantly influenced by spherical topology.
+This demonstrates that the method is well suited for handling continuous spin systems and complex non-Euclidean geometries.

 Recently, a study focused on the ferromagnetic Ising model on a Fibonacci-triangulated sphere found that the model exhibits a critical temperature slightly lower than that of a planar triangular lattice \cite{SIsing23}.
 In this paper, we will concentrate on the mostly quadrangulated Fibonacci lattice for both ferromagnetic and antiferromagnetic Ising models, where neighbor interactions are determined by a cutoff radius $r_c$.
 Through the application of specific heat analysis and GCNs, we determined the phase transition temperatures for both situations, highlighting the influence of geometric properties on spin interactions.